 Loyal booksellers are what have helped B&N thrive for years.
 I know that if I ever wanted a good recommendation, booksellers were there for me.
 I found J.R.
-Ward through a bookseller.
-I found John Green through a bookseller.
-I found so many authors through talking to a bookseller.
+Ward through talking to a bookseller.
+There are so many authors who I would have never known about if I didn’t get a personalized recommendation from a bookseller.
 I went to Barnes & Noble knowing that I would walk away with a new book that I would (hopefully) love.
 Now, I don’t know that.

 B&N has removed most full-time employees which means that the people who have worked for B&N for YEARS or DECADES have been given no warning & a severance that forces them to stay silent and positive about the company.
 This just shows that B&N doesn’t grasp where their value comes from.
 They have focused too much on memberships & credit cards that they forgot to focus on their actual “put the book in the customer’s hand” value.
 They cut hours for booksellers which meant that they couldn’t provide the quality of customer service that patrons were used to.
 The customer service aspect was the only reason so many people, and I shopped at B&N. They forgot that.
 They forgot how important their employees are.
 They fired people who have been with them for decades.
 These people brought so much to B&N and were thrown away.

 Look, I’m not saying to boycott Barnes & Noble stores.
 I love the stores & I’m still going to shop there.
 I will support the stores but no longer will I be buying nook books from a company that doesn’t support their employees.
 My online purchases do nothing but help corporate.
 If I have to choose between supporting an evil corporation I’m going to recommend the one that updates its apps regularly, listens to its customers, and has a better graphic user interface.